Yahoo’s Jambalaya SER

 One of the things I love about Yahoo is that they aren’t afraid to trash the reputation of their search engine by turning their organic search results into spicy jambalaya.
 Yahoo Paid Inclusion (also called Yahoo Search Submit and Yahoo Search Submit Pro) allow almost anyone to purchase listings in Yahoo organic search results.

 Pay Per Click . . . by any other name

 With Yahoo Paid Inclusion, you get to advertise in search results, without having to actually write your ad text, or manage your CPC bids.
-It’s sort of like going to the supermarket and handing your wallet to the lad at the checkout, “Just fill my cart, please.”
+It’s like going to the supermarket and handing your wallet to the lad at the checkout.
+“Just fill my cart, please.”

 Regardless of whether you qualify just for Yahoo Search Submit Basic, or Yahoo Search Submit Pro (typically requires a minimum budget of $5,000 per month), you’ll have to meet Yahoo’s Search Submit Content Guidelines (not a big deal for most commercial advertisers).

 If you’ve tried every SEO technique, and just don’t seem to be able to achieve any success with Yahoo Organic listings, then Yahoo Search Submit or Search Submit Pro may represent an alternative.
 If you are a major advertiser with a huge monthly budget, and have some horrible aversion to allocating a portion of it to an SEO firm to get you listed in Yahoo Organic Listings, then Yahoo Search Submit Pro may be the next best solution for getting listed in Yahoo organic search results (would be a rather ironic choice for any major SEO firm, yes?).